El Arco is a marquee sight of Los Cabos, poised at the very tip of the Baja Peninsula. Photo: Cabo Villas

 Most overrated place

-Puerto Paraiso Mall has the same high-end shops and restaurants you’ll find almost anywhere.
-They don’t typically have the latest trends, but you will pay a premium for anything you buy.
+Puerto Paraiso Mall has many of the same shops and restaurants you’ll find almost anywhere.
+They don’t typically have the latest trends, and you will pay a premium for anything you buy there.

 Hidden gems

 Todos Santos.
-About an hour from Cabo San Lucas along the Pacific coastline, this former sugar mill town surrounded by a natural palm oasis has attracted organic farmers, surfers, and artists with its lovely old buildings; the old mission church of Nuestra Señora del Pilar dates to 1747.
+About an hour from Cabo San Lucas along the Pacific coastline, this former sugar-mill town surrounded by a natural palm oasis has attracted organic farmers, surfers, and artists with its lovely old buildings; the mission church of Nuestra Señora del Pilar dates to 1747.
 Be sure to browse the town’s many art galleries.
-Nearby beaches, including Pescadero and Cerritos, offer gorgeous, wind-swept stretches of sand, and breaks sought out by experienced surfers.
+Nearby beaches, including Pescadero and Cerritos, offer gorgeous, wind-swept stretches of sand and breaks sought out by experienced surfers.
 (Most of the beaches along the Pacific coastline are not recommended for swimming due to strong riptides.)
+While you’re in town, don’t miss Jazamango, the farm-to-table restaurant of Mexican chef Javier Plascencia.

 Prime picnic spots